Boulton Carbon Company

 The Boulton Carbon Company was a manufacturing company located in Cleveland, Ohio, US, from 1881 to 1886.
 It was devoted to the manufacture of carbon points (or carbons) used for arc lighting.
 The company was organized in 1881 by W. H. Boulton and Willis U. Masters and formally incorporated in 1883.
 A controlling interest in the company was acquired in 1886 by a group of investors led by Washington H. Lawrence.
 In 1886, Lawrence reorganized the Boulton Carbon Company as the National Carbon Company.
-Under the leadership of Lawrence, the National Carbon Company became the dominate carbon company in the United States and was one of the founding members of the Union Carbide & Carbon Company in 1917.
+Under the leadership of Lawrence, the National Carbon Company became the dominant carbon company in the United States and was one of the founding members of the Union Carbide & Carbon Company in 1917.